 - I am also not yet decided on the type of management path -

 program.
 I have done program management at Microsoft, which was an utter flop beginning of my career.
 I do product management albeit with a smaller scope and every senior engineer gets to own some part of a product.
 People management is something I am setting my eyes on!
 But that field also splits into IC managers and manager management, gosh!!

 3. Will I be comfortable with giving away driving controls to others?

 - A manager’s career growth gets married to their reportees.
 If reportees lose motivation, it reflects on the manager report card.
 There will be no running away.
 Of course, there are concepts like lead by example.
 But one can only do so much when the reportees don’t share the enthusiasm to deliver bumper results and take initiatives.
 I am yet to play in these situations as a manager or as an IC.

 4. What will be my core competency?

 - Being a manager is also highly domain-specific.
-A people manager for product can’t easily move across cross functions such as sales or marketing managers.
+A people manager for a product can’t easily move across cross functions such as sales or marketing managers.
 One needs to nurture their management skills and managers grow to step into the motivational speaker’s shoes.
 They need to extinguish fires, take part in heated discussions and also stay calm while motivating and/or listening to the team.
-From outside it still looks like it needs no core competency.
+From the outside, it still looks like it needs no core competency.
 I guess it needs gaining respect with the team.